-A few minutes is all you need to understand the fundamentals of OKRs (a step-by-step guide to starting with OKRs from our OKR Expert).
+A few minutes is all you need to understand the fundamentals of OKRs (a 10-minute guide to starting with OKRs from our OKR Expert).
 However, nothing beats the in-depth learning that we offer in our OKR Certification Program.
 In fact, if you complete this short course, you’re qualified to be the Internal OKR Champion of your business!

 During the OKR onboarding process, we help your organization or team members learn about OKRs in a systematic way.

 Learn more about how we make sure everyone is on the same page and knows how to use OKRs in the organization here.

 Type your query here

 Orphan Key Results or actions with no owners are often a sign of danger.
 On the other hand, sometimes KRs (Key Results) or actions have more than one owner which can also lead to lapses in achievements of Goals and Key Results.
 'Being accountable' fundamentally implies responsibility towards Outcome or Key Result.
 While ownership is the initiative, accountability is the follow-through.

 Attribution is an act of giving a team member credit (not necessarily the owner of the KR) for contribution towards moving the KR forward.
 For example. the Marketing Team may help Product Team drive product-led growth with user interviews, insights and crafting in-app marketing messages to move onboarding experience score from X to Y.

 Using CFRs is great way to give attribution in OKR culture.
 A recognition badge or a mention is often adopted to cheer team members for their contribution and actions.